Attendance, Punctuality and Absence

 Children enter school from 8.30am with registration at 8.40am.

-If a child arrives after registration, it is the responsibility of the adult to report to the school office and sign the child into the ‘Late Book’ in reception, giving the reason for lateness.
+If a child arrives after registration, it is the responsibility of the adult to report to the school office, giving the reason for lateness.

-If a parent/carer is late when collecting their child at the end of the school day we also ask them to come to the school office and sign in the ‘Late Collections’ book giving the reason for the lateness.
+If a parent/carer is late collecting at the end of the school day, we ask them to come to the school office to collect their child, giving the reason for the lateness.

 Reporting absence from school

-Absence from school must be reported before 9am on the first day by the parent/carer by telephone 01276 472212 or email firstname.lastname@example.org
+Absence from school must be reported before 9am on the first day by the parent/carer by telephone 01276 472212, email email@example.com, or using the absence reporting function on Parentmail.

 It would be helpful if you could send a letter of explanation when he/she returns to school.